Sebastianhju/Runeterra-5e/2.0/Rares.md

 **Charges**: This item has 3 charges and regains all charges when you finish a long rest.

 **Apprehend**: Once a turn when you take the attack action you can spend a charge replace one of you attacks by lunging out a nasty hook with the _Tiamat_.
-All creatures of your choice in a 30 feet cone must succeed a dexterity saving throw (dc = 9 + proficiency bonus + strength modifier) or are moved to a location of your choice within the area.
+All creatures of your choice in a 30 feet cone must succeed a dexterity saving throw, dc equals 9 + two times your proficiency bonus, or are moved to a location of your choice within the area.

 **Cleave**: Whenever you hit a creature with an attack using _Tiamat_, all enemies within 5 feet of the target takes damage equal to your strength modifier.